 Servers crash, accounts get hacked, and updates sometimes fail.

-If you don’t have a backup and don’t want to set it up yourself, contact me and I can help guide you through the process.
+If you don’t have a backup and don’t want to set it up yourself, let me know and I can help guide you through the process.